Checking oil pressure

 Check the oil pressure sensor.

-Is the oil pressure sensor inaccurate or defective?
+Is your oil pressure sensor inaccurate or faulty?

 |